jbnerd/jbnerd.github.io/_algorithm_design/on_computing_next_greater_intervals_in_linear_time.md

 share: true
 related: false # true
 classes: wide
+excerpt: Notes on how monotonic stacks are used to solve the problem of computing next greater intervals in linear time.
 ---

 Recently, a close friend convinced me to start solving problems from online judges.
 While I don't have the slightest intention of competing in contests, I couldn't refuse the reason for solving interesting problems.
 In the initial phases, I came across a few problems that required computation of `nextGreaterInterval` for every element of a given $list$ in linear time.
 The most popular (and efficient) method to solve this problem is to use a monotonic stack.
 While one can find plenty of implementation and problem specific [resources][references] on the web, none does enough justice to the elegant usage of the data structure, its design and its characteristic generalization property.
 Using monotonic stack over a brute force solution prunes the search space from a quadratic function of input size to a linear function $i.e. O(N^{2}) \, --> O(N)$.